Spring 2016 Writing Seminars

 Novelist Ursula Le Guin has argued that “realism is perhaps the least adequate means of understanding or portraying the incredible realities of our existence.”
-The popularity of the Harry Potter franchise, Neil Gaiman’s Sandman comics, and fiction by Kelly Link and Haruki Murakami seems to underscore Le Guin’s claim.
+The popularity of the Harry Potter franchise, Neil Gaiman’s Sandman comics, and fiction by writers such as Kelly Link and Haruki Murakami seems to underscore Le Guin’s claim.
 In this Writing Seminar, we’ll examine sources that embody the “fantastic,” a space where reality meets the marvelous, to consider how such tales offer new insight into the unique complexities of seemingly ordinary life.
-What role does language play in dissolving or reinforcing boundaries between the real and unreal, reason and imagination, and the self and the other?
-We begin by examining dark cinematic fairy tales, such as Spirited Away and Pan’s Labyrinth, that challenge us to reevaluate commonplace notions of what constitutes reality.
-Next, we’ll enter into political and sociological discussions about diversity by considering how fantastic irruptions facilitate cross-cultural communication and negotiate divides of race, class, and gender.
+Along the way, we’ll ponder the role language plays in dissolving or reinforcing boundaries between the real and unreal, reason and imagination, and the self and the other.
+We begin by examining dark fairy tales, such as Spirited Away and Pan’s Labyrinth, that challenge us to reevaluate commonplace notions of what constitutes reality.
+Next, we’ll transition to political and sociological discussions about diversity by considering how fantastic irruptions facilitate cross-cultural communication and negotiate divides of race, class, and gender.
 For the research project, students develop an argument about the implications of an instance of the fantastic.
-Possible topics include the “Wizarding World” theme park, the social dynamics of cosplay, or pseudo-science theories such as mesmerism and cryptozoology.
+Possible topics include the appeal of the “Wizarding World” theme park, the social dynamics of cosplay, or pseudo-science theories such as mesmerism and cryptozoology.
 Finally, students create fantastic confabulations of their own.

 The Fragmented Past